What is Business Administration?

 When reviewing job growth and salary information, it’s important to remember that actual numbers can vary due to many different factors — like years of experience in the role, industry of employment, geographic location, worker skill and economic conditions.
 Cited projections do not guarantee actual salary or job growth.

-According to Dr. Enrique Barreiro, MBA, associate dean of business at Southern New Hampshire University (SNHU), business administration involves:
+According to Dr. Enrique Barreiro, MBA, senior associate dean of business at Southern New Hampshire University (SNHU), business administration involves:

 - Analyzing data to make informed decisions